 If this is your first time implementing Netsuite, it can be useful to have the help of a consultant with Netsuite experience.
 Especially because it’s hard to give direction on how to implement something you’ve never used.

 I can help determine if Netsuite is the right choice for your business.
 I can help you negotiate your Netsuite deal.
 And I can help you direct the implementation team to set up Netsuite in a way that best suits your company’s processes – from an accountant’s point of view.
-Just fill out the contact form.
+Just reach out.
 I’d love to chat about your business!